Platform hooks

 & postLoadGrant

-Two hooks can be used to dynamically customize the user rights.
+These two platform hooks can be used to dynamically customize the user profile and rights.

 The preLoadGrant